Click here to call us +61 2 9929 0226

 The Key Takeaway

-But partial understanding, particularly around limitation periods, can expose owners corporations to significant and irreversible risk.
+Greater awareness of statutory warranties is a positive development, but misunderstandings about limitation periods can expose owners corporations to significant and irreversible risk.

 When in Doubt, Act Early

-If defects are suspected and a limitation deadline may be approaching, obtaining timely legal advice can make the difference between:
+If defects are suspected and a limitation deadline may be approaching, obtaining legal advice early can make the difference between preserving a claim and losing the opportunity to pursue it.

 Need tailored advice?